bminixhofer/permon/README.md

-# performance
+# permon
-A tool to measure GPU, CPU, RAM and disk performance in one place.
+A tool to view GPU, CPU, RAM and disk performance in a clear, uncluttered way.

 ## Getting started
 This project measures CPU, RAM, GPU and Disk I/O stats and displays a simple line chart.